Dear reader of ADxS.org, please excuse the disruption.

 7.2.4.
 PFC and amygdala - stress phenotypes

 With this in mind, the fact that ADHD-I has a higher incidence of disorders associated with an activated amygdala, such as anxiety and depression, suggests that the PFC is more frequently deactivated in ADHD-I than in ADHD-HI.
-Together with the fact that elevations in cortisol are associated with stress-induced release of norepinephrine and α1-adrenergic receptor activation,132133 this leads us to hypothesize that in ADHD-I, norepinephrine release in response to acute stress is likely to be very frequently excessive, analogous to cortisol release, which causes a more frequent shutdown of the PFC and a shift of behavioral control to subcortical brain regions, while in ADHD-HI, which is often associated with a reduced release of cortisol in response to acute stress, there should be a correlating reduced release of noradrenaline, which less frequently (and perhaps even too rarely in view of the inability to recover) leads to a downregulation of the PFC.
+Together with the fact that elevations in cortisol are associated with stress-induced release of norepinephrine and α1-adrenergic receptor activation,135136 this leads us to hypothesize that in ADHD-I, norepinephrine release in response to acute stress may be very frequently excessive, analogous to cortisol release, which causes a more frequent shutdown of the PFC and a shift of behavioral control to subcortical brain regions, while in ADHD-HI, which is often associated with a reduced release of cortisol in response to acute stress, there should be a correlating reduced release of noradrenaline, which less frequently (and perhaps even too rarely in view of the inability to recover) leads to a downregulation of the PFC.

 7.2.5.
 Dopamine for stress and ADHD